Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 memoriesarecaptured/istockphoto

-We all remember when COVID struck in 2020 and you had to buy toilet paper wherever it was readily available.
-Folks have since calmed down and stopped the TP hoarding and we’re here to say that the only place to buy your paper products is Sam’s or Costco.
+We all remember when COVID struck in 2020, and you had to buy toilet paper wherever it was readily available.
+People have since calmed down and stopped hoarding TP, and we’re here to say that the only place to buy your paper products is Sam’s or Costco.
 Only at the grocery store in a pinch, if you have coupons, or there’s an impossible-to-resist sale.

 Organic Vegan Gummy vitamins for children coming out of the plastic jar